The Labyrinth

 There’s a reason why this symbol is so powerful for me and my work.

-Take a few moments and trace your finger through the labyrinth above (screen shot it if you have to).
+Take a few moments and trace your finger through the labyrinth above (sorry for smudging your screen).

-And third, it’s not a maze—there are no dead-ends or wrong turns.
+And finally, it’s not a maze—there are no dead-ends or wrong turns.

-But it serves us midlife men in several powerful ways.
+But it serves us in a more specific ways.

-You see, we all want our new path to be a straight shot to fulfillment because that’s how we were raised in the plug-and-play first half of life.
+When we hit our midlife, we all want our new path to be a straight shot to fulfillment because that’s how we were raised in the plug-and-play first half of life.
+Our brains hate uncertainty, so it gives us things to do or be.

 True growth takes patience, creativity, and self-compassion.

-You must not lose hope when you see you’re moving farther away from it.
+In other words, don’t lose hope when you feel like you’re moving farther away from where you need to be, just keep walking it.

 It’s a hero’s journey.
 And you’ve already been on it—as a creative.

-The thrill of the beginning, the mucky slog through the middle, the tests of nerves and faith, the setbacks, the battles of will.
+The thrill of the beginning, the mucky slog through the middle, the tests of nerves and faith, the setbacks, the battles of will—this is what it’s like creating!

-And finally, when you the find the treasure in the middle, you still have to struggle your way back out again.
+And when you the find the treasure in the middle, you still have to struggle your way back out again to share it with the world.

 The message is simple: Keep Going!

-Except this time, you’re not creating a work of art, you’re creating your second half.
+Except this time, you’re not creating a work of art, you’re reconnecting with your true self.

 This is why the labyrinth holds such a powerful energy, for me, my coaching, and now for you, if you accept it.

-It’s not just a symbol, it’s a map.
+It’s not just a symbol, it’s a map, a challenge, and it’s a hero’s journey all rolled into one.

 Walk your own true path and no one else’s.
 It’s one of the greatest most difficult adventures any one person can take.